 Our kayaking tour on the Great Slave Lake offers seven unforgettable days of paddling on the deepest lake in North America.
 During the week, you have a chance of seeing the supernatural colors of the Northern Lights dancing across the sky.

 The longest tour on our list will take you to the remote wilderness of Ellesmere Island.
 15 memorable days will allow you to explore the most secluded places in the Arctic.
 Forget the chaos of the modern world and disconnect as you immerse yourself in this pristine wilderness adventure.

-Which kayak destination is best all depends on which region you’re interested in exploring.
+Which kayak destination is best depends on which region you’re interested in exploring.
 Some of the tours offer awe-inspiring wildlife watching, while others feature unbelievable natural landscapes in the secluded wilderness.
-Our tours will take ...)
+Our tours will take you ...)

-Which kayak destination is best all depends on which region you’re interested in exploring.
+Which kayak destination is best depends on which region you’re interested in exploring.
 Some of the tours offer awe-inspiring wildlife watching, while others feature unbelievable natural landscapes in the secluded wilderness.
 Our tours will take you high above the Arctic Circle or to the bay with more than 30,000 islands.
 They’ll introduce you to majestic orcas and show you the oldest cliffs in the world, counting 2.7 billion years!

 The Great Slave Lake kayaking expedition begins in Yellowknife in the Northwest Territories and takes you to the most remote corners of the famous lake.
 Dark nights in this remote area, far away from any artificial lights, create a great opportunity to experience the magic of the legendary Northern Lights.